Nevenall/ghosting-the-edge/03 Gearing Up.md

 Smart devices have integrated computers, sensors, and motors which allow an interfaced character to control the device with their mind.
 This aspect's commonly invoked when using the **smart device**.
 However, **smart devices** and characters interfaced with them run the risk of being hacked, and interfaced character can also suffer feedback if, for example, the drone she's piloting gets blown up unexpectedly.

-{being a smart device is different than having sapience}
+[being a smart device is different than having sapience]

 #### Legality and Restriction